microsoft/fluentui/packages/react-components/react-teaching-popover-preview/docs/Spec.md

 Keyboard accessibility will follow the default DOM tab order, and all interaction elements are ARIA compliant buttons, including the icon version of carousel pagination.

-Tabster tabBehavior: 'limited' is applied to the carousel icons, using 'Enter' will dive into the list of page icons, and can be exited via continuing tab, or using 'escape' key - The pagination icons will adhere to the 'tabList' A11y spec when a carousel is present in icon mode.
+Tabster tabBehavior: 'limited' is applied to the carousel icons, using 'Enter' will dive into the list of page icons, and can be exited via continuing tab, or using 'escape' key - Additionally, the pagination icons will adhere to the 'tabList' A11y spec when a carousel is present in icon mode.